TampereES/website-2022/src/content/pages/projects.md

   description: The place for all the content creators of Tampere universities.
 Podcasts,
     online events, photoshoots, you name it.
 By booking a time you can access all the tools content creator needs.
 Located in Platform 6 next to main campus.
-- template: coder sauna
+- template: Coding sauna
-  title: Coder sauna
+  title: Coding sauna
-  description: Coder sauna is for meeting up with excited coders, getting to know
+  description: 'Coding sauna  is a weekly gathering of people interested in coding,
-    new technologies and chatting in the sauna
+    The aim of these gatherings is getting to know new technologies, discussing and introducing interesting tech-topics, and networking with other people.
+The gathering consists on  short prresentations/discussions (app.
+20-30 mins) and sauna. '
 - template: KUBE
   title: KUBE
   description: "KUBE is a community built by Tampere Entrepreneurship Society for